 Telemachus

-The eighteen chapters of Ulysses have no numbers or titles.
-Readers usually refer to them by the handles that Joyce supplied in his two schemas: names of corresponding "episodes" in the Odyssey.
-In addition to offering brief introductions to the chapters, then, the headnotes on this website describe how they recast certain elements of Homer's story.
-Episode 1, "Telemachus," is set in a decommissioned military tower on the rocky coast of Sandycove, seven miles southeast of central Dublin, and it echoes the situation found in the palace on Ithaca at the beginning of the ancient epic.
-The chapter begins a little after 8:00 AM on 16 June 1904, and concludes at 8:45.
+The 18 chapters of Ulysses have no numbers (though this website, like Gabler's print edition, adds them in brackets) or titles.
+Joyce wrote with the events of Homer's Odyssey in mind, but he did not imitate the 24-book structure of the epic.
+Instead, in the two schemas that he shared with friends at about the time of the novel's publication, he made clear that his chapters correspond to narrative "episodes" in the Odyssey, many of them found in different order and some evoked in only a few lines of verse.
+In addition to offering brief general introductions, my headnotes talk about how each chapter recasts one of these narrative models.
+Episode 1, "Telemachus" according to the schemas, is set in a decommissioned military tower on the rocky coast of Sandycove, seven miles southeast of central Dublin, and it echoes the situation found in the palace on Ithaca at the beginning of the ancient epic.
+The chapter begins a little after 8 AM on 16 June 1904 and concludes at 8:45.

 Cover of the 1922 first edition of Ulysses, which Joyce asked to be designed in blue and white to echo the Greek national flag.